Octavius-Dante/Tetra-Proxima/BTP_DAY_02_v1.0/README.md

    </br>
    </br>

-**(2) Spring Tools suite for windows download - this is a modified verion of eclipse IDE**
+**(2) Spring Tools suite for windows download - this is a modified version of eclipse IDE**
    </br>
    </br>
     <img src="./files/2-sts.png" >
    </br>
    </br>

-**(3) Post Spring STS extraction, increase the RAM allocation fpr STS by making changes to '*.ini file in STS directory**
+**(3) Post Spring STS extraction, increase the RAM allocation for STS by making changes to '*.ini file in STS directory**

-- Change the values as mentioned in screenshot initiall it will be 512m or 256m , change it to 1G and 6G accordingly MB to GB allocation of RAM for this spring software.
+- Change the values as mentioned in screenshot initial it will be 512m or 256m , change it to 1G and 6G accordingly MB to GB allocation of RAM for this spring software.
    </br>
    </br>
     <img src="./files/3-sts.png" >
    </br>
    </br>

-**(4) Extract Maven apache server file to a directory and set environment varialbes**
+**(4) Extract Maven Apache server file to a directory and set environment variables**
    </br>
    </br>
    <img src="./files/maven_path.png" >